 - Physical attractiveness (square jaw, well-defined brow ridge, stubble, muscular)

 - Dominance and aggression;

 - Ambition and confidence

-Evolutionarily, this makes sense.
 These traits are signs of evolutionary fitness, specifically of high testosterone.
-High testosterone in men is a very good sign to women that the offspring from that partnership will inherit strong genes.
+High testosterone in men is a good sign to women that the offspring from that partnership will inherit strong genes.

-Considering the purpose of attraction is to produce the strongest offspring, it’s no surprise that women are attracted to guys that seem to have the best genes.
+Attraction is an adaptive response to produce the strongest offspring, so no surprise that women are attracted to guys that seem to have the best genes.

 So if you’re stressing out because you don’t have the perfect face (I sure fucking don’t) I have some good news for you.
 Looks ain’t everything.

 Women who want long-term relationships are looking for a completely different set of traits.
 Traits like: